rrvt/MakeApp/README.md

 ## Update

+### Update 1/1821

+The help for MakeApp has been extended to include a description of most of the commands in MakeApp.
+I've also included some description of the application template, its components and how Serialize, Display and Print works in the application.

 ### Update 11/7/20

 Consolidating the changes uploaded yesterday.
 Created a virtual module for the open notepad display and